 CBI - China: Day 632 of 2,987 of the 2nd Sino-Japanese War.

 Day 14 of 54 of the Battle of Nanchang.

 1940 — , March 30

-ETO - UK: British Prime Minister Churchill acknowledges the Soviet neutrality in the European War.
+ETO - UK: First Lord of the Admiralty Churchill acknowledges the Soviet neutrality in the European War.